manny-uncharted/blockchain/README.md

 - Hash Value: The hash of the block which is basically it's id
 - Timestamo: The time the block was created
 - Nonce(Proof-of-work): The number of times the block has been mined

+## What is a blockchain?
+A blockchain is a collection of blocks.
+It is a chain of blocks that are linked together.